teron131/youtube-summarizer-ui/README.md

 ### Local Development Issues

 **Backend not starting:**
-- Ensure Python dependencies are installed: `pip install -r requirements.txt`
+- Ensure Python dependencies are installed: `cd youtube-summarizer && uv sync`
-- Check if port 8080 is available
+- Check if port 8001 is available
-- Verify API keys in `.env` file
+- Verify API keys in `youtube-summarizer/.env` file

 **Frontend not connecting to backend:**
-- Ensure backend is running on port 8080
+- Ensure backend is running on port 8001
-- Check `VITE_API_BASE_URL` in `.env`
+- Check Vite proxy configuration in `vite.config.ts`
 - Verify CORS settings in backend

 **Video processing fails:**